-The application uses an in-memory database (HSQL) that is setup by the Spring applicationContext.xml class.
+The application uses an in-memory database (HSQL) that is setup by the Spring applicationContext.xml and the TestDataSourceFactory class.
 See files schema.sql and test-data.sql in src/main/resources for the schema created during the application's startup and the initial records inserted into the table's database.
-Using the in-memory database means there is no need to setup and run a separate database server for the example application.
+Using the in-memory database and the TestDataSourceFactory class means there is no need to setup and run a separate database server for the example application.

 You can import this project into Eclipse by using Eclipse's File - Import feature.
 In the project's root folder is a README.txt file that explains how to run the application.

 If you're not using Eclipse 3.5 with the Maven 2 plugin, you can unzip the archived download and view the source code in any text editor.
 If you are using a Java IDE that enables importing of Maven projects you should be able to import the unzipped project.

 You can also run the application using Maven directly if you have downloaded and installed Maven on your computer.
 Open a terminal (command) window and navigate to the project's root folder (the folder where pom.xml resides).
 Then in the terminal window issue these commands:

 mvn test (All 7 tests should pass successfully).